Red Cross Delivers 3 Unidentified Remains to Israel

 The ceasefire, which began Oct.
 10, is aimed at winding down a war that is by far the deadliest and most destructive of those ever fought between Israel and Hamas.

-In the October 2023 attack on Israel, Hamas-led terrorists killed about 1,200 people and took 251 others hostage.
+In the October 2023 attack on Israel, Hamas-led militants killed about 1,200 people and took 251 others hostage.

+In the two years since, Israel's military offensive has killed more than 68,600 Palestinians in Gaza, according to Gaza's Health Ministry, which doesn't distinguish between civilians and combatants.
+The ministry, which is part of the Hamas-run government and is staffed by medical professionals, maintains detailed records viewed as generally reliable by independent experts.

+Israel, which some international critics have accused of committing genocide in Gaza, has disputed the figures without providing its own tally.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.